Dental Clinics Complex - DNT

 Our health care system focuses on patient safety in order to prevent harm Everyone is involved in identifying risk and opportunities to make care safer.
 In our system every patient has access to high-quality care.
 Patient’s values, preferences, and expressed needs are at the center of any decision made.
 Coordination and integration of care, communication and emotional support are factored into health care plans and actions.

-All the attributes of “a safety culture” are adopted and implemented:
+All the measures of “a safety culture” are adopted and implemented:

-- All workers (including front line staff, dentists, physicians, and administrators) accept responsibility for the safety of themselves, their co-workers, patients, and visitors
+- All workers (including front line staff, dentists, physicians, and administrators) accept responsibility for their own safety, their co-workers, patients, and visitors’ safety.

 - Safety has priority over other operational goals.

 - Identification, communication, and resolution of safety issues are encouraged and rewarded.